Be equipped to respond to unscheduled absence

 Good managers inspire their employee to perform at their best out of respect, not out of obligation.
 They are forthright but exercise a high degree of empathy and consideration for their whole team as well as the individuals within it.

-Our research indicates employees want the following four themes from their workplace:
+Our research indicates employees want the following three themes from their workplace:

 - A culture where they feel they fit in, are appreciated, and are proud of what the organisation stands for or does.